Encouraging Christian Books for Women, by Genre and Category

 But today science is pointing in a different direction.
 In recent years, a diverse and impressive body of research has increasingly supported the conclusion that the universe was intelligently designed.
 At the same time, Darwinism has faltered in the face of concrete facts and hard reason.
 Has science discovered God?
 At the very least, it’s giving faith an immense boost as new findings emerge about the incredible complexity of our universe.

 Join Strobel as he reexamines the theories that once led him away from God.
 Through his compelling and highly readable account, you’ll encounter the mind-stretching discoveries from cosmology, cellular biology, DNA research, astronomy, physics, and human consciousness that present astonishing evidence in The Case for a Creator.
 Click HERE for the current price.

-Home Decor and DIY Books by Christian Authors
+Home Decor and DIY Books by Christian Women Authors